-Bipinnate simply means that instead of one undivided leaf, the leaves are separated like those of a fern or a palm frond.
+Bipinnate simply means that instead of having undivided leaves, the leaves are separated like those of a fern or a palm frond.
 The flowers are anywhere from pale to deep pink and form in clusters that look like fine silk threads.
-They form long pods 5-7 inches long that enclose the seeds.
+They form long pods that are 5-7 inches long and enclose the seeds.

 Advantages and Disadvantages of Mimosa Trees